haacked/haacked.com/_posts/2014-12-04-duck-typing.markdown

 What do you think?
 Did I nail it?
 Or did I drop the ball and get something wrong or misrepresent an idea?
 Let me know in the comments.

+__UPDATE:__ Sam Livingston-Gray, also known as [@geeksam](https://twitter.com/geeksam) notes [another key difference between late binding that I completely missed](https://twitter.com/geeksam/status/419541821283237888):

+> @haacked method_missing illustrates the disconnect between binding and typing: an obj can choose how and whether to respond to a message

+Recall that Eric defines "Late Binding" as:

+> "Binding" is the association of a particular method, property, variable, and so on, with a particular name in a particular context; if done by the compiler then it is "early binding", and if it is done at runtime then it is "late binding".

+You could argue that `method_missing` is another form of late binding where the name is bound to `method_missing` because there is no other name to bind to.
+But conceptually, it feels very different to me.
+With binding, you usually think of the caller determining which method to call by name.
+And whether it's bound early or late is no matter, it's still the caller's choice.
+With `method_missing` it's the object in control of whethere it's going to respond to the method call (message).